 - Power dynamics and organizational structure: How are decisions made and issues resolved?
 Are there existing power dynamics or political motivations for the project?

-- Workflow and project execution style: Is there a natural rhythm to the project or client’s workflow?
+- Workflow and project execution-style: Is there a natural rhythm to the project or the client’s workflow?
 How are progress updates presented and discussed?

 Recognizing and peeling apart these layers of a project situation lays a crucial foundation on top of which the UX consultant can craft their own style.

 Understand your process